HueByte/HueByte/README.md

 ## `👾 Something about me`
 > 💬 If you have any questions feel free to contact me at discord `Hue ❤#3539` or via email ainodeve@gmail.com

-> ⚡ I'm currently working roulette outside my job and school.
+> ⚡ Currently mastering my skills and learning new stuff 💹.

 ## `⚙️ Languages & Tools`